-He made his first-class debut in England for Tom Pearce’s XI v Essex at Chelmsford in May 1952, taking eight wickets and later that season made his Notts debut versus the Indians at Trent Bridge on 5 July.
+He made his First-Class debut in England for Tom Pearce’s XI v Essex at Chelmsford in May 1952, taking eight wickets, and later that season made his Notts debut versus the Indians at Trent Bridge on 5 July.
 Gooensena qualified for championship action for Notts in 1953.
-He was immediately drafted into the Notts 1st XI and took 47 wickets as well as making 379 runs in 21 appearances that initial season.
+He was immediately drafted into the Notts First XI and took 47 wickets, as well as making 379 runs in 21 appearances that initial season.
 He then applied to and entered Cambridge and had an outstanding second season, his figures for Notts and Cambridge combined produced 92 wickets @23.08, plus 664 runs @22.13.

 In 1955 he completed the “Double” with 134 wickets and 1,380 runs.
 That winter he toured the West Indies with E W Swanton’s team, then in 1956 illness reduced his total appearances.
-Also in 1956 he captained Ceylon v India, taking seven wickets and top scoring with 48 (Ceylon were of course not of Test Match status at that time).
+Also in 1956, he captained Ceylon v India, taking seven wickets and top scoring with 48 (Ceylon were of course not of Test Match status at that time).
 Elected captain of Cambridge – the first Asian cricketer to hold that role - for 1957 he again performed the ‘Double’ with 110 wickets and 1,156 runs.
-This included his famous career best 211 in the University match at Lord’s, the highest individual score for Cambridge in the history of that illustrious fixture and Goonesena’s own career best.
+This included a career best 211 in the University match at Lord’s, the highest individual score for Cambridge in the history of that illustrious fixture.

 For only the second time he had in 1958 a full season at Trent Bridge, taking 68 wickets and scoring 592 runs.
 In 1959 he left cricket, but the following year found him in Canberra as attache to the Sri Lankan High Commission.
 In 1960/1 and again in 1963/4 he played briefly for New South Wales, substituting for Richie Benaud when the latter was on Test duty.
 Back in England in 1964, Goonesena made a re-appearance at Trent Bridge and in nine matches took 22 wickets, including two five-fors.

-So in his truncated Notts career of 94 first-class matches he took 299 wickets @25.06, with a best of 7-63 (13-82 in match) v Leicestershire at Grace Road in 1958 and hit 2,464 runs @19.10 with one century, 107 not out v Northants at Trent Bridge in 1955.
-In 1967/8 he toured the sub-continent with an International XI, then finally in 1968 bowed out of first-class cricket for Free Foresters v Oxford University returning figures of 5-38 and 5-49..
+In his truncated Notts career of 94 first-class matches he took 299 wickets @25.06, with a best of 7-63 (13-82 in match) v Leicestershire at Grace Road in 1958, and hit 2,464 runs @19.10 with one century, 107 not out v Northants at Trent Bridge in 1955.
+In 1967/8 he toured the sub-continent with an International XI, then finally in 1968 bowed out of First-Class cricket for Free Foresters v Oxford University, returning figures of 5-38 and 5-49..
 At this time he was Deputy Commissioner for the Ceylon Tea Board in London.

 Going back to Sri Lanka, he helped advise the Sri Lankan Board on the coaching of spin bowlers.
 In 1965 he was appointed as Ceylon's (the country had still to change name) representative to the ICC International Cricket Conference and subsequently managed the Sri Lankan Test side on a tour of India.
 He also played club cricket for Waverley District Cricket Club (now Eastern Suburbs District Cricket Club) in Sydney in the 1970s.
 During the 1990s he became President of Colts CC, one of the oldest clubs on the island, and during this time he also worked as a Test Match commentator for Sri Lankan radio and television.
 He also joined the BBC Test Match Special commentary team when Sri Lanka toured England in 1984 and 1988.